meolar/supertux-wiki/Badguys-World-1.md

 ![](images/Icecrusher-concept-art.png)
 </details>

-Ice Crushers are enemies that are hanging on the ceiling or walls.
-When Tux gets within one tile they will attempt to crush Tux into the nearest wall or floor.
-After they hit a wall, they slowly drift back up.
-On this “return trip”, Tux may safely climb on top of them and hitch a ride.
+Ice Crushers are enemies that are attached to the ceiling or walls.
+When Tux gets close enough, they will attempt to crush Tux into the nearest wall or floor.
+After they hit a wall, they slowly move back to their previous position.
+On this “return trip”,
+Tux may safely climb on top of them and hitch a ride.
 When in their resting position, their eyes shall follow Tux.

 There are two kinds of Ice Crushers, differentiated by their size: Krush (2x2 tiles) and Krosh (4x4 tiles).
+Krosh can crush through Metal Bricks, while Krush cannot.

+### Size Proposal
+It has been suggested that other sizes of Crushers be added in addition to Krush and Krosh: Krish (1x1), Kresh (3x3), and Krash (5x5).

 | Property       | Status |
 |----------------|--------|